Yes, you DO have a "Google Resume," whether you know it or not. And whether or not you are paying attention.

 Famous author Richard N. Bolles, who writes the classic career management best seller "What Color Is Your Parachute?" stated in 2009 --

 As usual, Dick Bolles was absolutely right, then, and he's even more right NOW.
 (If you haven't read his book, you should, particularly if you are having trouble deciding on your next job.
-The 2016, 2017, and 2018 editions have a chapter devoted to Google Resumes.)
+The most current editions have a chapter devoted to Google Resumes.)

 Your Google Resume is what Google shows the world in the results of a search for your name.

 After you submit a resume or application for a job, recruiters do this research 90%+ of the time.
 They want to verify the facts you included on your resume and get a sense of your personality and "fit" for their job.

 To find your Google Resume, type the versions of your name you use on your resume and in social media into a Google search bar, and scan the first 3 pages of results.

 Read Finding the Best Version of Your Name Your Job Search and Your Most Important Keywords for more information.

 Think of all the times you use Google to search for information when you are trying to find something or learn more about something, particularly when you are considering spending money or time.